-If you are filing Form 2 as a resident trust or estate, include any amount reported in column (c) as an addition or subtraction modification on Schedule A. Part-year and nonresident trusts and estates must include the nondistributable portion of any amount reported in column (c) that applies to Wisconsin in the computation of Wisconsin taxable income in Part I of Schedule NR.
+If you are filing Form 2 as a resident estate or trust, include any amount reported in column (c) as an addition or subtraction modification on Schedule A. Part-year and nonresident estates and trusts must include the nondistributable portion of any amount reported in column (c) that applies to Wisconsin in the computation of Wisconsin taxable income in Part I of Schedule NR.
 Any distributable portion is reported on Schedule 2K-1.